ElGrorg/R3-MNE-Reachy-Astromech/README.md

 - **Interactive Games**: Implementing simple games (like "Red Light, Green Light") using the vision system.
 - **Improved Face Tracking**: Optimizing the local YOLO/MediaPipe trackers for smoother head movements.
 - **Custom Personalities**: Easier configuration to switch between different "droid personalities" (e.g., sassy, helpful, timid).
+- **Patch Console Mode**: Currently, R3 cannot receive audio in console mode.
+It would be ideal if gradio was not necessary